So many names – one great cookie:

 - pinch salt

-- 1 cup toasted almonds, ground (or pecans if preferred)
+- 1 cup toasted almonds, ground (pecans or walnuts, if preferred)

 - Preheat oven to 350°F.